Search tip: “Control+F” (or “Command+F” on a Mac)

 The myIRB stamped templates are compatible when running Microsoft Office 2004 for Mac with Update 11.3.3 or a later version of Microsoft Office for Mac.
 For more information about this or other updates refer to: http://www.microsoft.com/mac/downloads.

 Additionally, the Mac must be set to open and save the stamped template as a .RTF file.
 Typically, the default setting on a Mac is to open .RTF files using a text editor (such as Macintosh Editor or WordPad), but the stamp can only retain its functionality when opened using a full word processor like Microsoft Word.
-It may help to download the template without opening it, save it to your Mac, open Microsoft Office for Mac then navigate to the template and open it.
+It may help to follow these directions when attempting to work with a stamped template.

 If the above suggestions do not relieve the problem, you may want to visit the support page for Microsoft Office for Mac at http://www.microsoft.com/mac/support.
-Or if you have Mac support, you may want to visit http://www.apple.com/support/ to contact the Genius Bar (the Apple Product user support service).
+Or if you have Mac support, you may want to visit Apple Support at http://www.apple.com/support/.

 Updating the software and adjusting the settings on a Mac will prevent the issue from occurring when using other templates in the future, but it is likely the tokens that allow the stamp to work have been damaged.
 To fix the existing document you will also need follow the directions for Replacing a Damaged myIRB Approval Stamp.

 Yes.
 Reminders of continuing review due dates will be sent to the PI, delegates, and contact persons via email.
 The reminders are sent based on the Last Possible Submission Date (LPSD) of the study.
 The LPSD is the date that you need to have your study submitted to our office to ensure that you can obtain review and approval PRIOR to the expiration date.
-The expiration date for your study can be found on the approval memo and the approval stamp on your consent documents and debriefing statements, and on the Project Summary page in myIRB.
+The expiration date for your study can be found on the approval memo and the approval stamp on your consent and recruitment documents and is also located on the Project Summary page in myIRB.

 Not all studies require a Continuing Review.
 If no study expiration date is listed on the approval memo, a continuing review is not required.
 However, you will be required to submit a check-in form periodically.
-To learn more about check-in forms, click here.
+To learn more about check-in forms, refer to the HRPO Research Guide.

 - Log on to myIRB.